The Seven Most Acidic Foods (Avoid These Every Day)

 Yeasts from bread, pasta, alcohol, baked goods and anything that is made from yeast can cause huge microform overgrowth!

-Known Negatives of Yeast: highly acidic, kidney stones, digestive issues, liver complaints, osteoarthritis, rheumatoid arthritis, kidney disease, heart disease, diabetes, candida, fungal infections and more.
+Known Negatives of Yeast: highly acidic and used in so many other acidic foods, kidney stones, digestive issues, liver complaints, osteoarthritis, rheumatoid arthritis, kidney disease, heart disease, diabetes, candida, fungal infections and more.

 I’ve kept this broad as ‘all sweeteners’ because they’re all pretty bad, even the natural ones.
 BUT from here on presume I’m talking about the super-commercial artificial ones (not the stevia types).